fireph/docker-twitch-drops-miner/README.md

 >
 > It also uses significantly less RAM (~80MB vs 500-600MB).
 >
-> For the new WebUI, don't use USER_ID or GROUP_ID to run as a specific user, use:
+> For the new WebUI, don't use USER_ID or GROUP_ID.
+To run as a specific user, use:
 >
 > `docker run -d -u 1000:1000 ...`